Installation and configuration

 - admin: Contains the files that you (the administrator) will use to operate the application.

-- api: sample files with examples and documentation on using the various apis.
+- apiv2: examples and documentation on using the new api.

 - assets: this is where your newsletters images (and other files) are stored.
 The html editor has a file manager that enables you to upload and insert assets (images) in the email body.